-All the examples above dealt with standalone extraction, that is, the current extraction is independent of any other extraction.
-If a previous extraction exists in another location, the extract system can "USE" this previous extraction in your current extraction.
-This works like a normal incremental extraction, except that your extraction will only contain the changes you have specified (compared with the USEd extraction) instead of the full source directory tree.
-This type of incremental extraction is useful in several ways.
+All the examples above dealt with standalone extract, that is, the current extract is independent of any other extract.
+If a previous extract exists in another location, the extract system can inherit from this previous extract in your current extract.
+This works like a normal incremental extract, except that your extract will only contain the changes you have specified (compared with the inherited extract) instead of the full source directory tree.
+This type of incremental extract is useful in several ways.
 For instance:

-- The extraction is fast, because you only have to extract and mirror files that you have changed. - The subsequent build will also be fast, since it will use incremental build. - You do not need write access to the original extraction.
-A system administrator can set up a stable version in a central account, which developers can then reuse. - You want an incremental extraction, but you need to leave the original extraction unmodified.
+- It is fast, because you only have to extract and mirror files that you have changed. - The subsequent build will also be fast, since it will use incremental build. - You do not need write access to the original extract.
+A system administrator can set up a stable version in a central account, which developers can then inherit from. - You want an incremental extract, but you need to leave the original extract unmodified.

 The following example is based on example 4 and 6.
-The assumption is that an extraction has already been performed at the directory "~frva/var/vn22.0" based on the configuration file in example 4.
+The assumption is that an extract has already been performed at the directory "~frva/var/vn22.0" based on the configuration file in example 4.

-'''

-Extract configuration example 7 - incremental extract based on a previous extraction

-cfq::type

-cfg::version

-1.0

-dest::rootdir

-SPWD

-~frva/var/vn22.0

-line 6

-1150

-repos::var::new_stuff fcm:var_br/frva/r1234_new_stuff

-line 8

-repos::var::bug_fix

-fcm:var_br/frva/r1516_bug_fix

-repos::ops::good_stuff fcm:ops_br/opsrc/r3188_good_stuff # line 10

-$HOME/var/src

-line 12

-repos::var::user

-line 13

-$HOME/gen/src

-repos::gen::user

-'''
+Extract configuration example 7 - inherit from a previous extract cfg::type cfg::version ext 1.0 dest \$PWD use ~frva/var/vn22.0 # line 6 repos::var::branch1 repos::var::branch2 repos::ops::branch1 fcm:var_br/frva/r1234_new_stuff fcm:var_br/frva/r1516_bug_fix fcm:ops_br/opsrc/r3188_good_stuff # line 8 # line 9 # line 10 repos::var::user repos::gen::user \$HOME/var \$HOME/gen # line 12 # line 13

 • line 6: this line replaces line 1 to 25 of example 6.
-It declares that the current extraction should be based on the previous extraction located at "~frva/var/vn22.0".
+It declares that the current extract should inherit from the previous extract located at "~frva/var/vn22.0".

-Running the extract system using the above configuration will trigger an incremental extraction, as if you are running an incremental extraction having modified the configuration file in example 4 to that of example 6.
-The only difference is that the original extraction using the example 4 configuration will be left untouched at "~frva/var/vn22.0", and the new extraction will contain only the changes in the branches declared from line 8 to 13.
+Running the extract system using the above configuration will trigger an incremental extract, as if you are running an incremental extract having modified the configuration file in example 4 to that of example 6.
+The only difference is that the original extract using the example 4 configuration will be left untouched at "~frva/var/vn22.0", and the new extract will contain only the changes in the branches declared from line 8 to 13.